rbuerki/compare_data_from_the_command_line/README.md

 ## Intro

 This application loads tabular data from two CSV-files into pandas dataframes and compares them.
-If a full comparison with Pandas' built-in `df.equals(df)` is not possible the data is pre-processed step-by-step to enable a boolean matching with Pandas' `df.ne(df)` that is as close as possible.
+If a full comparison with Pandas' built-in `df.equals(df)` is not possible the data is pre-processed step-by-step to enable a boolean matching using Pandas' `df.ne(df)` that is as close as possible.

 The process tries to catch and handle many edge cases that I have encountered in my daily work.
 Where necessary / where it makes sense, the user is asked on how to proceed with the pre-processing.

 ## Features

-The package can be used as:
+Contrary to the project's title, the package can now be used either as:

 1) an importable library, for example to be used within a jupyter notebook
 2) a handy stand-alone CLI tool for super-quick data checks

-It returns:
+It results in:

 - (Both versions) Standard-out process report and summary with the count of differing values per column (both versions)
-- (Both versions)Possibility to save a boolean dataframe to excel, indicating the exact locations of these differing values (both versions).
+- (Both versions) Possibility to save a boolean dataframe to excel, indicating the exact locations of these differing values (both versions)
-- (Library only) Return of 3 dataframes: The boolean 'df_diff' and the final states of the two processed input files.
+- (Library version only) Return of 3 dataframes: The boolean 'df_diff' and the final states of the two processed input files

-Special features for processing (the same in both versions) are:
+Special features for processing are (same for both versions):

-- Possiblity to define special load parameters to be passed to Pandas' `pd.load_csv()` function, specifically for each dataframe
+- Possiblity to define specific load parameters for each file to be passed to Pandas' `read_csv` function
 - Possiblity to define a special column to be used as index
 - Possiblity to enforce the same column names if these differ but the width of the 2 dataframes is the same
 - Handling of different shapes by finding matching subsets in the columns / indexes for the comparison